Osmodium/PathfinderTextToSpeechMod/README.md

 docker run --gpus all -p 8000:8880 ghcr.io/remsky/kokoro-fastapi-gpu:v0.2.2
 ```

-**Note: in order to use Auralis, you must provide a wav file for server to use for one-shot voice cloning**
-Currently, this is set up to live in your base game directory, not your mod directory.
+**Note: in order to use Auralis, you must provide a wav file for server to use for one-shot voice cloning.** Currently, this is set up to live in your base game directory, not your mod directory.
 Although perhaps that can be fixed in the future.
 An example file you can use is [female_01.wav](samples/female_01.wav).

 ## Other new features
 This supports cancelling playback with the controller cancel/B/Circle button.
 Specifically, it will cancel the current sentence or two sentence chunk being played and continue with the next sentence.
 This allows for a kind of "fast-forward" type effect if you don't feel like listening to the entire dialogue, but still want to hear later portions.
 Like, for example, if your reading outpaces the speaker.